The-DevBlog/bevy_pathfinding/readme.md

 Actually, no. The Bevy Pathfinding crate features a powerful spatial partitioning (or bucketing) optimization.
 When you initialize the grid using: `app.insert_resource(Grid::new(BUCKETS, MAP_GRID, CELL_SIZE));`, you include a **BUCKETS** value.
 The grid is split equally into this BUCKETS value, so each boid is applying forces against other boids in the **same bucket**. *Nice.*

+Be sure to play around with the example(s) and adjust the BUCKETS value.
+Then use the debug UI to visualize the buckets.

 ## Getting Started

 Add the **bevy_pathfinding** crate: